chscott/MigrationUtils/README.md

    If this returns a number less than 5, see <https://www.microsoft.com/en-us/download/details.aspx?id=50395> for details on downloading a Windows update to upgrade the version.

+	Note: Review the output of Get-ExecutionPolicy -List to ensure that the assigned policies permit running unsigned scripts.

 5. If you are migrating from Exchange MAPI or PST files, install Outlook on the migration workstation and configure it as the default application for email.